rensimlab/rensimlab.github.io/learn.md

 for the Hubble Space Telescope (HST) to detect them.
 However the HST can detect very faint, distant galaxies which are likely second and third generation galaxies.
 The graphic at right shows how deep the HST has been able to probe.
-The Hubble Ultra Deep Field  has detected galaxies when the universe was only6400-700 million years old, which is only a few percent of its present age.

-The James Webb Space Telescope, to be launched by NASA in 2018, should be able to observe even younger galaxies, pushing into the realm of truly first galaxies.
+The Hubble Ultra Deep Field  has detected galaxies when the universe was only6400-700 million years old, which is only a few percent of its present agThe James Webb Space Telescope, to be launched by NASA in 2018, should be able to observe even younger galaxies, pushing into the realm of truly first galaxies.